genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 }
 ```

-The `action` parameter by default (`saveNewRevision`option value) create a new revision based on the provided data but will not be active.
+The `action` parameter (`saveNewRevision`option value) creates a new revision based on the provided data but it will not be active.
 When using `save` action, it will update the current assistant `revisionId`.
 Use the `savePublishNewRevision` option to create a new revision and set it as active.

 If only an update of name or description (one of them must be provided at least) is needed without any changes in the revision, it can be specified as:
 ```json